 Angus & Co.

-With four venues across South Australia (Kent Town, North Adelaide, Port Pirie and Tanunda), Angus & Co. is famed for being one of the best steakhouses in Adelaide.
+With four venues across South Australia (Kent Town, North Adelaide, Port Pirie and Tanunda), Angus & Co. is famed for being one of the best steak restaurants in Adelaide.
 Described as fun, casual and a refreshing modern twist, Angus’ warm and rustic decor lets visitors know that their meals are the focus.
-With plenty to choose from, we’d recommend the five hour slow-cooked 250g Angus Scotch ($39), a side of House-Made Slaw ($9) and Onion Rings ($12).
+With plenty to choose from, we’d recommend the five-hour slow cooked 250g Angus Scotch ($39), a side of House-Made Slaw ($9) and Onion Rings ($12).
 If there’s room (there always is), Angus & Co.’s Sticky Date Pudding ($12) is simply irresistible.

 The Little Hunter